MelonKony/millmint/content/utopia/society/state/government/interior/defence.md

 The *Vekllei Coast Guard* (also the *Navy of the Parliament* or the *Coast Guard of the Parliament Police*) is the maritime naval police of Vekllei responsible for search and rescue and law enforcement in the territorial waters of Vekllei.

 As part of the Commonwealth Security Concordat, the Vekllei Coast Guard also provides maritime policing services to members of the Commonwealth.
+It is among the most well-equipped and militarised coast guards in the world, and assists in rigorous protection of Vekllei's Atlantic claims and oceanic exclusive economic zones.

 #### Customs of the Parliament Police